Zdravko Logarušić

-Zdravko Logarušić (born 21 October 1965) is a Croatian football manager/head coach.
+Zdravko Logarušić (born 21 October 1965) is a Croatian professional football manager/head coach.
 Overall, he has coached in Europe, Africa, Asia, Australia, and North America.
 In 2001, Logarušić took coaching courses to get a UEFA Pro Licence.

 Career

 Gor Mahia

 Chosen as Gor Mahia boss in 2012, he vowed to end the clubs 18-year wait to win the Premier League trophy.
 In winter 2012, Logarušić was expected to be back for the pre-season training before the new season.
 He was relieved of duties in June 2013.
 In his defense, Logarušić demurred that he did not have a work permit and lived in Nairobi on a tourist visa.
 Secondly, he raised issue about evident lack of formal contract with the Nairobi-based team.
 Female fans criticized the board for his dismissal.

 Simba

 After leaving Kenya, Logarušić was offered a relatively high salary from Simba SC to coach them and took the offer.
 When he got Simba SC good results, the Tanzanian outfit bought him a house overlooking the beachfront.
 Unfortunately, he could not speak Swahili which hindered him from communicating fluently with the Tanzanian press.
 Half a year later, his contract was cancelled.
 Logarušić demanded TSh 3.6 million from Simba SC as requital for the club unprocedurally cancelling his contract.
 Still, the club refused to pay him as they said the amount charged was too exorbitant and that he had made a wrongful claim.